 Cultural tourism products, motivations and existing gap

-Over the centuries SDC was under the influence of different religions and cultures, which became manifested in various languages, traditions and architecture.
+Over the centuries, the territory of the LL and the whole of SDC was under the influence of different religions and cultures, which became manifested in various languages, traditions and architecture.
 These elements represent not only tangible and intangible heritage, but also significant tourist resources.
-The SDC is well-known for its cultural properties inscribed on the World Heritage List: The Historical Complex of Split with the Diocletian’s Palace, Historic City of Trogir, and Stari Grad Plain on the island of Hvar (2008).
+The wider territory of the SDC is well-known for its cultural properties inscribed on the World Heritage List: The Historical Complex of Split with the Diocletian’s Palace, Historic City of Trogir, and Stari Grad Plain on the island of Hvar (2008).
 The Representative List of the Intangible Cultural Heritage of Humanity includes: Procession ‘Za Krizen’ (‘Following the cross’) on the island of Hvar; Sinjska Alka, a knight’s tournament in Sinj and Nijemo kolo, silent circle dance, both in the Dalmatian Hinterland; Klapa multipart singing of Dalmatia and Mediterranean diet.
-The analysis of the cultural tourism resources, undertaken in the Development Plan of SDC (2009), has led to the identification of approximately 40 archaeological sites, 35 urban and urban-rural entities, 160 rural entities, 80 sacral buildings, 60 fortresses and forts, around 40 castles, palaces and mansions, approximately 50 museums, galleries and collections and 50 cultural events.
+The two of the UNESCO listed sites are located in the territory of the LL (i.e. the Split and Trogir historical cores), as well as three out of four intangible heritage properties (Sinjska Alka game, Klapa multipart singing of Dalmatia and Mediterranean diet).
+Moreover, the analysis of the cultural tourism resources in the SDC, undertaken in the Development Plan of SDC (2009), has led to the identification of approximately 40 archaeological sites, 35 urban and urban-rural entities, 160 rural entities, 80 sacral buildings, 60 fortresses and forts, around 40 castles, palaces and mansions, approximately 50 museums, galleries and collections and 50 cultural events.
 In addition, there is also modern cultural production, concentrated in the County’s larger cities, especially Split.

 Cultural tourism strategies

-The future development of the County’s cultural tourism is based on:
+The future development of the LL’s cultural tourism is based on: